|

 17, 2009.

-rehabilitation of victims of torture, in El Fasher, North Darfur.
+of victims of torture, in El Fasher, North Darfur.
+After the International

-2009 for the murder of her husband in October 2003.
-All seven of
+for the murder of her husband in October 2003.
+All seven of her children

-her children refused to pardon her.
-In Yemen, relatives of the victim
+refused to pardon her.
+In Yemen, relatives of the victim may seek

-may seek execution, grant pardon for monetary compensation, or grant
+execution, grant pardon for monetary compensation, or grant pardon

 abuse from her husband, as in other recent cases of women in Muslim